TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 ## 🚀 Features
 - Fetches MMA data from the Sports Data API
 - Transforms and loads data into PostgreSQL
-- Schedules execution with Airflow
+- Schedules weekly execution with Airflow
 - Runs using Docker

 ## 🧱 Project Structure